05 January 2021

 This Belgian Dubbel is full bodied and rich with a fruity, caramely aromas.
 It has a unique herby accent of cinnamon and spices from the medieval mix of spices called Gruut.
 The taste is of candied fruit and plums with malty sweetness and distinctive Gruut flavours.
 A perfect match with spicy haggis!

 If Abbey and Trappist beers aren't your thing, that's ok, you can still have a spectacular Burns Night celebration.
 Maybe draughting beers straight from your home beer tap is better suited to you.
-We also know that Trappist beers can be strong and challenging, especially for a Monday evening.
-If you would prefer something more accessible than some lagers will do the trick!
+We also know that Trappist beers can be strong and complex, especially for a Tuesday evening.
+If you would prefer something more accessible then some lagers will do the trick.
+Our kegs of Heineken, Tiger, Amstel and Birra Moretti, to name just a few, are very popular and exceedingly tasty.
 Like we said, Burns Night is all about having fun with good company and food, it doesn't matter too much how you do it!

 The beauty of Burns Night is that you can keep it as traditional and formal, or not, as you like.
 The main aim of the evening is to celebrate Rabbie Burns and have a good time.

 At any other Burns Night you should expect an abundance of merry speech-giving, poetry recitals and delicious food and booze.
-This year, there'll be no big parties or large gatherings of friends, but if you fancy doing any of the below, who are we to stop you.
+This year, it probably is not appropriate to encourage big parties, but if you fancy doing any of the below, who are we to stop you.

 The events usually follow a traditional running order, below is a short but not exhaustive summary of some the components.